FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. centered:: Figure 3.7‑70 Teach point details

-**Run**: Click the "Start Run" button to perform a single-step operation of the local teaching point, and move the robot to the position of this point.
+**Run**: Click the "Start Run" button to perform a single-point operation of the local teaching point, and move the robot to the position of this point.

 .. image:: teaching_pendant_software/teaching_management_run.png
    :width: 6in